 How to Use the Class 12 resource hub - Class 12 Business Studies

-- Months 1-6 (text + case study phase): read every chapter from the NCERT Book PDF; attempt the in-chapter case studies and the end-of-chapter back-exercise.
-Build framework-naming discipline from the first chapter.
+- Months 1-6 (text + case study phase): read every chapter from the NCERT Book PDF.
+Try the in-chapter case studies and the end-of-chapter back-exercise.
+Get used to naming the framework from the first chapter.

-- Months 7-10 (revision-1 phase): re-work the chapter-wise NCERT Solutions in NCERT order; verify your case-study answer structure against the worked solutions; open the Notes whenever a framework slips.
-Start the 20-mark internal project (marketing management, business environment, stock exchange, or principles of management application) by Month 8.
+- Months 7-10 (revision-1 phase): redo the chapter-wise NCERT Solutions in NCERT order.
+Check your case-study answer structure against the worked solutions.
+Open the Notes whenever you forget a framework.
+Start the 20-mark internal project by Month 8 (marketing management, business environment, stock exchange, or principles of management).

-- Months 11-12 (revision-2 phase): shift to the Handwritten Notes for the final two weeks; the hand-drawn framework diagrams and process flowcharts are the highest-ROI last-week revision read.
+- Months 11-12 (revision-2 phase): move to the Handwritten Notes for the final two weeks.
+The hand-drawn framework diagrams and process flowcharts are the best last-week revision read.

 Common Mistakes Class 12 Business Studies Students Make Across Chapters